 Spilanthes is an herbaceous plant that belongs to the daisy family.
 It is recognized in traditional medicine throughout Asia and South America for a variety of properties including anti-inflammatory, diuretic, and aphrodisiac effects.
 The leaves are used as food sources.
 The flowers of Spilanthes have earned it the name “toothache plant” for their numbing and pain-relieving effects.

 Spilanthes has also been noted to stimulate taste and improve saliva flow.
 Therefore, whether it could help side effects from cancer treatments such as dry mouth, mouth sores and inflammation, or changes in taste sensation may be of interest to researchers.
 However very few studies have been conducted and none of them have yet been done in humans.

 Studies in the lab suggest that Spilanthes may protect against certain bacterial and dental infections, but there are no human data.

 Studies in the lab suggest that Spilanthes may have a numbing effect and reduce inflammation, but studies have not yet been conducted in humans.

 Animal studies suggest that compounds in Spilanthes may protect against or possibly heal ulcers.

 - You are using a diuretic (water pill) for blood pressure or for swelling: Animal studies show Spilanthes can promote urination and may increase the risk of adverse effects.

-- You have prostate cancer: Animal studies show that Spilanthes stimulates male hormone production.
+- You have prostate cancer: Animal studies show that Spilanthes stimulates male hormone production, especially at high doses.
 This may affect the actions of the drugs used to treat prostate cancer.

-Spilanthes, an herbaceous plant that grows in tropic and subtropic regions, should not be confused with jambu madu or wax jambu, which are names for the wax apple fruit tree that is widely cultivated in Southeast Asia.
+Spilanthes, an herbaceous plant that grows in tropical and subtropical regions, should not be confused with jambu madu or wax jambu, which are names for the wax apple fruit tree that is widely cultivated in Southeast Asia.